fauzaanu/htmljet/README.md

 # HTMLJet

-HTMLJet is a command-line tool for capturing screenshots of any website.
+HTMLJet is a command-line tool for capturing screenshots of UI components from any website.

 You would simply run the command
 `htmljet snap https://example.com`